 Harry Potter and the Chamber of Secrets begins with an assault on the reader.
 Turn to page five and you are forced into Harry’s shoes, suddenly confronted by a large pair of green eyes staring fixedly between the leaves of the hedge.
-How many of us involuntarily wanted to turn away or put out those eyes?Those startling pink-rimmed eyes belonged to Dobby the house elf, the first, least but bravest of Harry’s protectors in The Chamber of Secrets.
-Look at Dobby’s eyes after reading the entire novel and they may look more watchful than malicious.
+Does the reader want to escape the gaze?
+Or put out those eyes of the creature spying on Harry?Those startling pink-rimmed eyes belonged to Dobby the house elf, the first, least, and bravest of Harry’s protectors in The Chamber of Secrets.
+Look at Dobby’s eyes after reading the entire novel and the gaze may appear more watchful than malicious.

 It’s the first of many images of wide open eyes (and references to eye sockets) in a story stalked by an unseen beast whose gaze kills.
 The terror it arouses at Hogwarts is foreshadowed in the illustration at the end of The Philosopher’s Stone that shows the reflection of Professor Quirrell lifting up a fold in the back of his turban to reveal the red eye of He Who Must Not Be Named.

-At the climax of The Chamber of Secrets, Harry, with eyes shut tight in the dark, senses the stone serpents’ empty eye sockets tracking his movements.
-Disarmed by Tom Riddle, who twirls his wand like a cat toying with a mouse, Harry is told how Ginny was the pawn in a scheme to entrap and destroy the boy she adores Taunted by Riddle in an attempt to break his spirit, Harry’s defiant insistence that Dumbledore is the greater of the two wizards summons the phoenix Fawkes to the chamber Slytherin built.
-What Riddle forgets is that Fawkes can blind with the basilisk with its beak and cure any mortal wound it inflicts with its tears.
-The phoenix’s bravery reinvigorates Harry’s strength so he give the basilisk its death blow with Godric Gryffindor’s sword and thrust the monster’s fang into Riddle’s diary, unknowingly destroying the first Horcrux.
+At the climax of The Chamber of Secrets, Harry, with eyes shut tight, senses the stone serpents’ empty eye sockets tracking his movements in the dark.
+Then he is disarmed by Tom Riddle, who tries to break his spirit by toying with him like a cat tortures a mouse, twirling Harry’s wand the entire time.
+Even after Harry learns that Ginny was the pawn in Riddle’s scheme to entrap and destroy him, he refuses to acknowledge him as a greater wizard than Dumbledore, which summons the phoenix Fawkes to the chamber Slytherin built.
+What Riddle has forgetten is that Fawkes can blind with the basilisk with its beak and cure any mortal wound it inflicts with its tears.
+The phoenix’s bravery so reinvigorates Harry that he is able to give the basilisk a mortal blow with Godric Gryffindor’s sword and to thrust the monster’s fang into Riddle’s diary, unknowingly destroying the first Horcrux.

-At their best, Kay’s illustrations capture the grandeur of an uneven story, one of whose functions is laying down material that will drive the complex plot forward in the series’ successive volumes (not unlike The Subtle Knife or The Two Towers).
+At their best, Kay’s illustrations capture an uneven story’s grandeur.
+One of the volume’s functions is laying down material that will drive the complex plot forward in the series’ successive installments, not unlike The Subtle Knife or The Two Towers.
 From scene to scene, the shifts between low comedy and heroism are not always managed skillfully and some of that awkwardness is reflected in the pictures.

-It’s quite noticeable in the illustrations of Dobby, a crucial supporting character who unites servility with unexpectedd bravery.
-Like Hagrid, he speaks in an awkward dialect that demotes him to a caricature. obby is first compared to “an ugly rag doll” and Kay obliges with a picture of the house elf perched on the edge of Harry’s bed.
+It’s quite noticeable in the illustrations of Dobby, a crucial supporting character who unites servility with bravery.
+Like Hagrid, he speaks in an awkward dialect that demotes him to a caricature.
+Dobby is first compared to “an ugly rag doll” and Kay obliges with a picture of the house elf perched on the edge of Harry’s bed.
 His pink slab of a lower lip, enormous pop eyes, huge ears fringed with fine bristles, and filthy feet with long untrimmed nails do not make him loveable, although his resemblance to a Frank Oz creature is unmistakable.
-The equally unattractive portrait of Dobby cradling Harry’s filthy sock to his face (here pristine) gives the reader permission to laugh the moment of freedon from slavery.
-More revelatory of Dobby’s toughness, loyalty, and misdirected ingenuity, is the vignette of him with the pillow case above his buttocks, intent on the destruction of Aunt Petunia’s pudding.
+At the end, the equally unattractive portrait of Dobby cradling Harry’s filthy sock to his face (here pristine) gives the reader permission to laugh the moment of freedom from slavery.
+His toughness, loyalty, and misdirected ingenuity, is captured the vignette of him intent on the destruction of Aunt Petunia’s pudding, with the pillow case riding above his buttocks.
 His appearance is off-putting but funny without being as hideous or ridiculous as in the other two pictures.

 Creating portraits that blend the admirable with the risible was perhaps one of the biggest challenges the text presented to Kay.
-Moaning Myrtle has a mug right out of a cartoon when a better model would have been Shirley Henderson, who playing the ghost in the film with a crafty yet infantile expression that was delectable.
+Moaning Myrtle has a mug right out of a cartoon when a better model would have been Shirley Henderson, who played the ghost in the film with a crafty yet infantile expression.